About the Quality Manual

 • The expertise of staff is a key component in quality assurance and a clear protocol should exist across campuses to ensure that the appointment process makes full us of recognised expertise among existing staff in making new appointments

 • Modules that are delivered across multiple campuses must achieve the same learning outcomes to the same standards and cover the same core subject matter.
 It is a fundamental requirement that the content of teaching programmes is equivalent, but not necessarily identical.
-The title, structure and content of the same programme may vary between campuses so long as the learning outcomes remain the same.
+The title, structure (outside of compulsory modules) and content of the same programme may vary between campuses so long as the learning outcomes remain the same.

 • The development and enhancement of individual modules and overall degree programmes should be regarded as a collaborative process involving relevant staff across all campuses.
 While new course initiatives and course changes may be proposed by the international campuses, such proposals should be routed through the respective School and University systems at the UK campus.